 1) completed production (granted with euros)

-3) The “Spoken Archives Award” of 1 000€ granted by the Bibliothèque Nationale de France – François Mitterrand.
-It will award an author or group of authors claiming creative freedom in collecting and/or manufacturing the spoken word (without any language restriction).
+3) A “Spoken Archives / feature Award” of 1 000€ will award an author or group of authors claiming creative freedom in collecting and/or manufacturing the spoken word (without any language restriction).

-4) The “Field Recording Award” of 1 000€ is granted by the Musée Réattu (Arles Fine arts museum).
-It will award an author or group of authors claiming creative freedom in exploring the sound of nature, and interaction between humans and the environement.
+4) A “Field Recording Award” of 1 000€ is granted by the Musée Réattu (Arles Fine arts museum).
+It will award an author or group of authors claiming creative freedom in exploring the sound of nature, and interaction between humans and their environement.

-5) The “Pierre Schaeffer Discovery Award” of 500€ (for the finalised production) and several Phonurgia Nova Workshops (for the projects) during summer 2021.
+5) A “Pierre Schaeffer Discovery Award” of 500€ (for the finalised production).
 This category is only open for authors less than 30 years old at the date of the competition deadline.
-If you submit a work or a project in this category you must be born after July 5, 1991.
+If you submit a work or a project in this category you must be born after July 5, 1992.

-In addition, 6 residencies will be granted for innovate projects, submitted as scripts, in these various areas.
-These residencies will take place at GRM/INA (Paris), GMEM (Marseille), Euphonia (Marseille), Art Zoyd (Valenciennes, France), La Muse en Circuit (Alfortville, France ) and Phonurgia Nova (Arles).
-The discussions of the jury are open to the public during four listening days (2>3 of October at the BnF).
+In addition, 3 residencies will be granted for innovate projects, submitted as scripts, in these various areas.
+These residencies will take place at GMEM (Marseille), Euphonia (Marseille), Art Zoyd (Valenciennes, France).
+The discussions of the jury are open to the public during 3 listening days (2>4 of November at the Centre Wallonie-Bruxelles).
 The final jury decisions are not subject to appeal.
 The awarded works and some others works belonging to the final selection will be offered to the members of the EBU European Broadcasting Union, and to the French radio non-profit networks, for one free broadcast per station.
 The broadcasts will be declared to the respective author’s rights organisations.

 #04 HOW TO APPLY